First-time authors sometimes make a grave mistake when seeking a book editor for their first manuscript.

 The question that arises then is: When is the right time to hire an editor?

-Consider these questions, and be brutally honest with yourself in answering them:
+Consider these questions, and be brutally honest with yourself in answering them before figuring out how to find an editor:

 - Have I done as much as I can to make my manuscript the best I can?